OCA/web/web_pwa_oca/README.rst

 #.
 Open the browser options
 #.
 Click on 'Add to Home screen' (or 'Install' in other browsers)

-** Maybe you need refresh the page to load the service worker after use 'add to home screen'.
+** Maybe you need refresh the page to load the service worker after using the option.

 Known issues / Roadmap
 ======================